Kwabena2K/kwabenaOsei-Project1/README.md

 - Solution URL: (https://https://github.com/Kwabena2K/kwabenaOsei-Project1)
 - Live Site URL: (https://multipageweb.netlify.app)

-## My process

 ### Built with

-- Semantic HTML5 markup
+- HTML5
 - SCSS
 - Flexbox
 - CSS Grid
-- Mobile-first workflow
 - JavaScript

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=lRaL-8qZ0mM&) - This was a thorough breakdown that often helped me really understand how certain flexbox items were moving and position on the web.
+- [Resource 1](https://www.youtube.com/watch?v=lRaL-8qZ0mM&) - This was a thorough breakdown that often helped me really understand how certain flexbox items were moving and position on the web.
 I really liked this style of teaching from Kevin Powell.
-- [Example resource 2](https://www.youtube.com/watch?v=NlJw4YZAzjg&t=3793s) - Although this was just the homepage, this tutorial is one that I truly recommend to anyone trying to create a fully responsive webpage.
+- [Resource 2](https://www.youtube.com/watch?v=NlJw4YZAzjg&t=3793s) - Although this was just the homepage, this tutorial is one that I truly recommend to anyone trying to create a fully responsive webpage.
 I'd recommend it to anyone still learning CSS and HTML.